 Ormiston Gorge, Northern Territory

 Catch a flight to Alice Springs, hop in a rental car, and head out to the West MacDonnell Ranges to experience Ormiston Gorge.
-The national park is only about 20 minutes’ drive from the centre of Alice Springs and is a show of the Red Centre at its best.
-And while there are plenty of things to see and do around the West MacDonnell Ranges, follow in the footsteps of @kyleofsmiles and put seeing Ormiston Gorge at the top of your list.
+The national park is only about 20 minutes drive from the centre of Alice Springs and is a show of the Red Centre at its best.
+And while there are plenty of things to see and do around the West MacDonnell Ranges, why not start by seeing Ormiston Gorge?

 This coldwater swimming hole is surrounded by rust-red coloured cliffs and it makes for a striking sight.
-“The scenery is mind-blowing.
-A photo of the gorge walls simply does not do it justice,” says Kylie.
-Channel your inner photographer by doing your best to snap your own Instagram-worthy shots.
-Don’t forget to pack your swimmers if you’re visiting in summer too, as a refreshing dip in Ormiston Gorge is another must-do for visitors.
+Channel your inner photographer by doing your best to snap your own Instagram-worthy shots, and don’t forget to pack your swimmers if you’re visiting in summer too — a refreshing dip in Ormiston Gorge is another must-do for visitors.

 Ormiston Gorge is an excellent year-round attraction, even if the water might be slightly too chilly for a paddle during winter.
 If the mercury won’t have you braving the water, there is plenty to fill your day on dry land.
 There are bushwalking trails galore, including the Ormiston Pound Walk, which takes about three to four hours to complete.
 The trail extends along the rocky slope and flat floor of the gorge, passing the swimming hole on the way.
 There’s also the 20-minute Ghost Gum Lookout Walk for those after a shorter hike.

-While the landscape is the main attraction of Ormiston Gorge, animal lovers will also be pleased with the number of critters that can be spotted here.
-“The wildlife is fantastic, particularly the birds,” says Kylie.
-“Painted finches abound… and spinifex pigeons visit you at your camp.”
+While the landscape is the main attraction of Ormiston Gorge, animal lovers will also be pleased with the wide variety of native wildlife that can be spotted here, particularly birds, like the native painted finch and spinifex pigeon.

 Ormiston Gorge just scratches the surface on all there is to do around the region.
 Once you’ve spent some time there, continue your tour of the Red Centre by paying a visit to these nearby attractions: